mikihista/Mission5/README.md

 # Mission5
-This project is to create an Apex class to that will provide an output for the following input Input                      | Display (Output) 12(Multiple of 3)          | Ding
+This project is to create an Apex class to that will provide an output for the following input:
+Input                      | Display (Output) 12(Multiple of 3)          | Ding
 20(Multiple of 5)          | Dong